Battle of the Bismarck Sea: Aftermath

 In April, Admiral Isoroku Yamamoto used the additional air resources allocated to Rabaul in Operation I-Go, an air offensive designed to redress the situation by destroying Allied ships and aircraft in New Guinea and the Solomon Islands.
 The operation was indecisive and Yamamoto became a casualty of Allied intelligence and air power in the Solomon Islands on 18 April 1943.

 Game theory

 In 1954, O. G. Haywood Jr., wrote an article in the Journal of the Operations Research Society of America in which game theory was used to model the decision-making in the battle.
 Since then, the name of the battle has been applied to this particular type of two-person zero-sum game.

+As a very brief summary, the scenario modeled revolves around the decision Lt.
+General Kenney had to make just prior to the real-life battle.
+The Japanese commander had to choose one out of two courses of action: sail his convoy north of the New Britain island, or south of it.
+General Kenney likewise had to choose: focus any reconnaissance efforts north of the island, or south of it.
+This means there are four possible outcomes, and game theory explains Gen. Kenney's real-life decision to concentrate his reconnaissance airplanes north of New Britain.